Be steady and well-ordered in your life so that you can be fierce and original in your work.

 Broadly speaking, there are periods when emerging markets do well from both an economic and currency position, and that’s when the US Dollar is weakening.
 This is one of the long-term themes in the portfolios.
 Plus, emerging markets didn’t have as much bail-out money during Covid, so they are now in a position to cut their rates, and those economies are doing fine.
 We recently added an active manager to our emerging markets exposure, hoping to add value through their stock selection skill over the tailwind of strong market returns.

 Capital Generation Partners LLP (“CapGen”) is authorised and regulated by the Financial Conduct Authority and is registered as an Investment Adviser by the US Securities and Exchange Commission.
 All information and opinions expressed in this article are subject to change without notice and CapGen and its affiliates do not warrant or guarantee its accuracy, reliability or completeness.
-Nor does this [report/article] constitute investment advice, an offer, contract or other solicitation to purchase any assets or investment solutions, or a recommendation to buy or sell any particular asset, security, strategy or investment product.
-The information contained in this report does not constitute research or recommendations from CapGen and please note that the value of any investments referred to in this [report/article] and their income may go down as well as up.
+Nor does this article constitute investment advice, an offer, contract or other solicitation to purchase any assets or investment solutions, or a recommendation to buy or sell any particular asset, security, strategy or investment product.
+The information contained in this article does not constitute research or recommendations from CapGen and please note that the value of any investments referred to in this article and their income may go down as well as up.
 Independent advice should be sought where appropriate and no liability is accepted, or responsibility assumed, in respect of persons who are not clients of CapGen, unless expressly agreed in writing.
 Advice is given and services are supplied by CapGen on the basis of our terms and conditions of business, which are available upon request.